carrycooldude/COVID-19_Tracker/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-##Intro
+##Documentation of the COVID React Project

 In this project, I used public COVID API for taking the number of deaths, the number of infected, and the number of recovered people in the world.
 In this, I am representing the data through Reactjs.Charts for visualization.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: